RNA editing

 RNA editing (also RNA modification) is a molecular process through which some cells can make discrete changes to specific nucleotide sequences within an RNA molecule after it has been generated by RNA polymerase.
 It occurs in all living organisms and is one of the most evolutionarily conserved properties of RNAs.
 RNA editing may include the insertion, deletion, and base substitution of nucleotides within the RNA molecule.
 RNA editing is relatively rare, with common forms of RNA processing (e.g. splicing, 5'-capping, and 3'-polyadenylation) not usually considered as editing.
 It can affect the activity, localization as well as stability of RNAs, and has been linked with human diseases.

 RNA editing has been observed in some tRNA, rRNA, mRNA, or miRNA molecules of eukaryotes and their viruses, archaea, and prokaryotes.
 RNA editing occurs in the cell nucleus, as well as within mitochondria and plastids.
 In vertebrates, editing is rare and usually consists of a small number of changes to the sequence of the affected molecules.
 In other organisms, such as squids, extensive editing (pan-editing) can occur; in some cases the majority of nucleotides in an mRNA sequence may result from editing.
 More than 160 types of RNA modifications have been described so far.
+The discovery of RNA modifications that result in the suppressing of immunogenicity of therapeutic mRNA led to their eventual adoption for COVID mRNA vaccines, and was recognized with the 2023 Nobel Prize in Physiology or Medicine to Katalin Karikó and Drew Weissman.

 RNA-editing processes show great molecular diversity, and some appear to be evolutionarily recent acquisitions that arose independently.
 The diversity of RNA editing phenomena includes nucleobase modifications such as cytidine (C) to uridine (U) and adenosine (A) to inosine (I) deaminations, as well as non-template nucleotide additions and insertions.
 RNA editing in mRNAs effectively alters the amino acid sequence of the encoded protein so that it differs from that predicted by the genomic DNA sequence.